jpetazzo/nsenter/README.md

     # list the root filesystem
     docker-enter my_awesome_container ls -la

+## docker toolbox usage for mac or windows user

+### ssh to docker machine

+    docker-machine ssh default

+### Install nsenter, docker-enter, importenv into toolbox's vm

+    docker run --rm -v /usr/local/bin:/target jpetazzo/nsenter

+### Usage of nsenter

+    # List the running container only, for example, the containter id is 08a2a025e05f
+    docker ps
+    PID=$(docker inspect --format {{.State.Pid}} 08a2a025e05f)
+    # Enter the container
+    sudo nsenter --target $PID --mount --uts --ipc --net --pid
+    # You can run linux command in this container now, check log, process, etc. After that, don't forget to exist.

+### usage of docker-enter

+    docker-enter 08a2a025e05f ls /var/log

 ## docker-enter with boot2docker

 If you are using boot2docker, you can use the function below, to: